Ethnic groups in Cambodia: Cham

 Primarily fishermen or farmers, the Cham are believed by many Khmer to be especially adept at certain spiritual practices and will sometimes be sought out for healing or tattooing.
 Cham people in Cambodia maintain a distinctive dress and speak the Western Cham language which, due to centuries of divergence, is no longer mutually intelligible with the Eastern Cham language spoken by Cham in neighboring Vietnam.
 Cambodian Cham was historically written in the Indic-based Cham alphabet, but it is no longer in use, having been replaced by an Arabic-based script.

 While the Cham in Vietnam still follow traditional Shivaite Hinduism, most (an estimated 90%) Cham in Cambodia are ostensibly followers of Sunni Islam.
 Interaction between those who are Muslim and those who are Hindu is often taboo.
 Intermarriage between Khmers and Chams has taken place for hundreds of years.
 Some have assimilated into mainstream Khmer society and practice Buddhism.
 The Cham were one of the ethnic groups marked as targets of persecution under the Khmer Rouge rule of Cambodia.
 Their very existence was declared to be illegal.
 Cham villages were destroyed and the people were either forced to assimilate or summarily executed.
 Estimates of Chams killed from 1975 to 1979 range as high as 90,000, including 92 of the country's 113 imams.
+Several hundred Chams fled persecution by the Khmer Rouge across the Mekong River inland across the border into Laos.
+Most of them currently live in Vientiane, the capital of Laos.
+Some others live in Champasak in southern Laos near the Cambodian border, mixing with the Chams who have long lived there, as well as with the indigenous Khmers and Lao populations.
+They are known as the Laotian Chams.

 Since the end of the war and the ouster of the Khmer Rouge, Hun Sen's government has made overtures to the Cham people and now many Cham serve in government or other official positions.
-However, in spite of the moderate Malay form of Islam traditionally practiced by the Cham, the Cham community has recently turned to the Middle East for funding to build mosques and religious schools, which has brought imams from Saudi Arabia and Kuwait teaching fundamentalist interpretations including Da'Wah Tabligh and Wahhabism.
+However, in spite of the moderate Malay form of Islam traditionally practiced by the Chams, the Chams community has recently turned to the Middle East for funding to build mosques and religious schools, which has brought imams from Saudi Arabia and Kuwait teaching fundamentalist interpretations including Da'Wah Tabligh and Wahhabism.
 These newly introduced forms of Islam have also influenced Cham dress; Many Cham are forgoing their traditional formal attire in favor of more Middle Eastern or South Asian dress.